 If you want to know more about Elements, please read the dedicated section.

-Elements can, optionally, be linked to a zone; a polygon on an image.
+Elements can, optionally, be linked to a polygon on an image.

 Images are handled entirely separately from projects and elements, to make images from external IIIF image servers easier to manage.

 Most of the time, elements will be organized in a tree structure: a book holds several pages, a page holds paragraphs, a paragraph has lines.